What to Expect in 2023: Trends and Predictions for Compliance Download your report now!

 • SourceWhale Ltd, 86-90 Paul Street, London, EC2A 4NE, United Kingdom (Our recruiting management tool).
 In the United Kingdom, an adequate level of data protection is provided according to a decision of the European Commission.

-In order to make the third country transfer as data protection-friendly as possible, there is a data processing agreement with all providers in unsafe third countries with standard contractual clauses in accordance with Art.
+In order to make the third country transfer as data protection-friendly as possible, standard contractual clauses have been concluded with providers in unsafe third countries in accordance with Art.
 46 (2) (c) GDPR.
-A copy of the standard contractual clauses can be requested by sending us an informal e-mail.
-Adjustments to the judgment of the ECJ of 16.07.2020 (Schrems II, Az.
-C-311/18) including additional safety precautions are currently being sought by us.
+A copy of the standard contractual clauses can be requested by sending an informal e-mail to dpo@dataguard.de .

 4.Duration of storage of personal data